Lisu people: Origins

 The Lisu are believed to have originated in eastern Tibet even before present Tibetans arrived in the plateau.
 Research done by Lisu scholars indicates that they moved to northwestern Yunnan.
 They inhabited a region across Baoshan and the Tengchong plain for thousands of years.
 Lisu, Yi, Lahu, and Akha are Tibetan–Burman languages, distantly related to Burmese and Tibetan.
 After the Han Chinese Ming Dynasty, around 1140–1644 CE the eastern and southern Lisu languages and culture were greatly influenced by the Han culture.
 Taiping village in Yinjiang, Yunnan, China, was first established by Lu Shi Lisu people about 1,000 years ago.
 In the mid-18th century, Lisu peoples in Yinjiang began moving into Momeik, Burma, a population of southern Lisu moved into Mogok, and southern Shan State, and then in the late 19th century, moved into northern Thailand.
 Lisu is one of the three Lolo tribes, the descendants of Yi.
 Yi (or Nuosu) are still much closer to the Lisu and Myanmar languages.
 Myat Wai Toe observes that as the saying, "the Headwaters of the Great River, Lisu originates," where Lisu lived in "Mou-Ku-De"; they were not yet called "Lisu" until 400–200 BC.

+Present

+Since the 2010s, many Lisu clashed with the Kachin over allegations of the KIA forcefully conscripting them and killing civilians.
+During the Myanmar Civil War, the Lisu National Development Party formed pro-Tatmadaw militias to fight the KIA and the PDF.
+Both the youth and the elderly were conscripted into these "people's militias."
+U Shwe Min led these militias until his death on March 7, 2024.